Data-driven Banking in Practice

 When ensuring an appropriate quality of data analysis, these factors lead to a “long-tail effect”.
 This refers to the specific statistical distribution when categorising transaction data.
 The long-tail effect is of central importance for the hit rate.
 While the leading merchants account for the majority of market transactions and are therefore relatively easy to categorise using standard methods, categorising the numerous smaller market participants that form the long tail of the market poses a far greater challenge.

 This is due to irregularities or peculiarities of the data sets (rare or unique transaction types, rarely used formats or encodings, etc.).
 These smaller players contribute significantly to market volume as a whole, although the complexity of categorising them increases exponentially as they represent a more diverse and specific range of transactions.
-While 75 percent coverage is still relatively easy to achieve, the effort required for the remaining 25 percent rises exponentially (see figure).
-However, these 25 percent are crucial for gaining comprehensive, reliable knowledge.

 Figure: The long-tail effect in transaction data analysis.